People with darker skin tones can get rosacea

 Why see a board-certified dermatologist?

-In skin of color, rosacea can look like many other conditions, including acne, seborrheic dermatitis, an allergic reaction, or lupus.
+In darker skin tones, rosacea can look like many other conditions, including acne, seborrheic dermatitis, an allergic reaction, or lupus.
 Dermatologists receive more training in diagnosing and treating conditions that affect the skin than other doctors.

 Related AAD resources